 - Kobe 1-Day Highlights Private Walking Tour (7 hours)

+This tour will cover all the must-visit spots in Kobe.
 The itinerary is flexible and can be changed depending on your request!

 - Osaka Food and Drink Tour @ Kuromon Market and Dotonbori Area